HCLarsen/chronos/README.md

 Features to be added:

-1. Add delete feature using UIDs.
-2. Error handling of new task creation within Chronos class.
+1. Error handling of new task creation within Chronos class.
-3. Time string parsing for Chronos methods.
+2. Time string parsing for Chronos methods.

 ## Contributing